ccoenraets/slackforce/README.md

 1. Go back to slack, and try one of the /commands from above.
 The first time you may be asked to authenticate.
 Once complete, you should be off and running.

 Troubleshooting:
-1. Don't forget to change the callback in the Connected App in your salesforce org.
+1. After step 2.4, don't forget to update the callback in the Connected App in your salesforce org.
 1. You will not see anything at the home URL for your heroku app, when viewed from the browser.
-It will be a blank page
+It will be a blank page.
+That is normal.
-1. You will not be able to test your heroku app from your browser for the /account and other commands, since these only work for POST operations. you can do some limited testing using cURL: 'curl -X POST -H 'Content-type: application/json' --data '{"text":"Tycoo"}' http://127.0.0.1:5000/'  .
+1. You will not be able to test your heroku app from your browser for the /account and other commands, since these only work for POST operations.
+You CAN do some limited testing using cURL: 'curl -X POST -H 'Content-type: application/json' --data '{"text":"Tycoo"}' http://127.0.0.1:5000/'  .
 However, some slack vars like the user id will not be available.
-1. Check your heroku logs in realtime from a terminal window with 'heroku logs --tail'
+1. Check your heroku logs in realtime from a terminal window with 'heroku logs --tail' command
-1. Don't be afraid to use console.log in your code to check variables, which you will see in the heroku logs.
+1. Don't be afraid to use console.log() in your code to check variables, which you will see in the heroku logs.